influxdata/docs-v2/content/flux/v0.x/get-started/data-model.md

 #### Stream of tables
 A **stream of tables** is a collection of zero or more [tables](#table).
-Queried data sources return results as a stream of tables.
+Data sources return results as a stream of tables.

 #### Table
 A **table** is a collection of [columns](#column) partitioned by [group key](#group-key).